 echo "${str/Hello/Hi}" # Output: Hi, World!

-# Remove a substring
+# Replace all occurrences of a substring

 str="Hello, World!"